rafd/lighthouse-js-lectures/wXdX-security/notes.md

 Solution:
+  - don't trust any input data (contents of HTTP requests are all "input")
   - authenticate and check permissions for any sensitive data / actions
   - don't expose actual object ids in public (URLs, HTML)
   - don't take actual object ids as input